awsdocs/aws-cloudformation-user-guide/doc_source/cfn-windows-stacks-bootstrapping.md

 }
 ```

-You can manage other Windows services in the same way by using the name—not the display name—to reference the service\.
+You can manage other Windows services in the same way by using the name— not the display name— to reference the service\.

 ## How to troubleshoot stack creation issues<a name="cfn-windows-stacks-troubleshooting"></a>

 If your stack fails during creation, the default behavior is to Rollback on failure\.
 While this is normally a good default because it avoids unnecessary charges, it makes it difficult to debug why your stack creation is failing\.

-To turn this behavior off, click **Show Advanced Options** when creating your stack with the AWS CloudFormation console, and click the **No** selector next to **Rollback on failure**\.
+To turn this behavior off, choose **Show Advanced Options** when creating your stack with the AWS CloudFormation console, and click the **No** selector next to **Rollback on failure**\.
 This will allow you to log into your instance and view the logfiles to pinpoint issues encountered when running your startup scripts\.

 Important logs to look at are:
 + The EC2 configuration log at `C:\Program Files\Amazon\Ec2ConfigService\Logs\Ec2ConfigLog.txt`
-+ The cfn\-init log at ` C:\cfn\log\cfn-init.log`
++ The cfn\-init log at `C:\cfn\log\cfn-init.log`